Act Governing Food Safety and Sanitation

 The container or external packaging of food additives and their raw materials shall conspicuously indicate in Chinese and common symbols the following matters:

-3.name of food additives or, in the case of a mixture of two or more ingredients, each of the ingredients shall be indicated separately.
-The labeling of the name of food additives shall be handled in accordance with the food additive items prescribed in Paragraph 1 of Article 18 or the names commonly known prescribed by the central competent agency in a public announcement;
+3. name of food additives; in the case of a mixture of two or more ingredients, the name of each ingredient shall be indicated separately.
+The labeling of food additive names shall comply with the items prescribed in Paragraph 1 of Article 18 or the common names announced by the central competent authority;

-The labeling of food additive raw materials are not regulated to be handled in accordance with Subparagraph 3, 7, and 9 in the preceding paragraph.
+The labeling of food additive raw materials are not subject to the requirements of Subparagraph 3, 7, and 9 in the preceding paragraph.
 The compliance matters of labels on the flavoring agents of food additives mentioned in Subparagraph 3 and in Subparagraph 9 of the preceding paragraph shall be prescribed by the central competent authority in a public announcement.

 For the food only labels the name of the responsible domestic company prescribed in Subparagraph 5 of Paragraph 1, its name, telephone number, address of the manufacturers, and those businesses that are entrusted to manufacture or importers shall be reported to the local competent authority.
-The competent authority shall open those information to other competent authority for reviewing.
+The competent authority shall open such information to other competent authorities for reviewing.

 Article 25